voxpupuli/puppet-cvmfs/README.md

 * `cvmfs_cache_base` Location of the CVMFS cache base, see params.pp for default.
 * `cvmfs_dns_min_ttl` Minimum ttl of DNS lookups.
 * `cvmfs_dns_max_ttl` Maximum ttl of DNS lookups.
-  `cvmfs_claim_ownership` Whether the client claims ownership of files or not, see params.pp for default.
+* `cvmfs_claim_ownership` Whether the client claims ownership of files or not, see params.pp for default.
+* `cvmfs_uid_map` Hash of UID pairs to map UIDs from catalogue to on the client.
+* `cvmfs_gid_map` Hash of GID pairs to map GIDs from catalogue to on the client.
 * `cvmfs_memcache_size` Size of the CernVM-FS meta-data memory cache in Megabyte.
 * `cvmfs_mount_rw` Mount option to mount read-only or read/write, 'yes|no', see params.pp for default.
 * `cvmfs_follow_redirects` Sets CVMFS_FOLLOW_REDIRECTS to its value, by default unset.